ericduffield/Ski-Rental-Website/README.md

 The page allows a user to rent an item from our inventory.

-In order to access this page, the user must be logged in from the [Log In](#Login) page.
+In order to access this page, the user must be logged in from the [login](#Login) page.

 Once inside, the user can expect to find two categories of items.
 Items related to skiing and items related to snowboarding.
 These two categories of items are split down the middle with the left pertaining to the former and the right the latter.